vdobler/ht/README.md

 ------------

-Installing ht should be simple if Go 1.5 (pre beta is okay) and git is already installed:
+Installing ht should be simple if Go 1.5 (pre beta is okay) and git are available and working:
 * Run `GO15VENDOREXPERIMENT=1 go get github.com/vdobler/ht/cmd/ht`
   which should download, compile and install everything.
-* Run `GOPATH/bin/ht help` to get you started.
+* Run `$GOPATH/bin/ht help` to get you started.

 Documentation
 -------------